Nissan to recall 150,000 vehicles after new improper inspection practices come to light | The Japan Times

 As for any impact on earnings, Nissan said it is still unclear.

-Problems with Nissan’s vehicle inspection process first came to light in September last year after an on-site inspection by the transport ministry discovered the use of unauthorized employees for final inspections of finished cars at all six of the firm’s domestic plants.
+Problems with the automaker’s vehicle inspection process first came to light in September last year after an on-site inspection by the transport ministry discovered the use of unauthorized employees for final checks of finished cars at all six of the firm’s domestic plants.

 In July this year, Nissan revealed another quality control scandal, saying that five of its domestic factories doctored fuel efficiency data for more than 1,000 vehicles.